KushimoKola/Ingesting-Data-from-Coinbase-API-with-Python/README.md

             - `jupyter` or `Google colab` - !pip install prettytable
         - json

-- Running Juoyter notebook in VSCODE
+- Running Jupyter notebook in VSCODE
     - install the packages from Marketplace
         - Jupyter
         - pip-packages